countdigi/countdigi.github.io/content/post/2021/08/readline-and-fuzzy-finder.md

 Lets imagine we typed the following on the command line:
 `head | sort --version-sort`

 Now we reposition the cursor to be on top of the pipe (`|`).
-We want to insert a filename right before this pipe so we type `Ctrl-l` invoking our binding.
+We want to insert a filename right before this pipe so we type `Ctrl-o` invoking our binding.

 Upon entering the function `bind_terms()`, `${READLINE_LINE}` will be set to `head | sort --version-sort` and `${READLINE_POINT}` will be set to `6`.